fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch6.md

 ?
 What are the three aspects of reproducible code?

-A) Readable, well-documented, and consistent
+C) Readable, well-documented, and consistent
+C) Readable, consistent, and well-documented
+o) Intuitive, well-maintained, and universally appealing
+o) Concise, efficient, well-reasoned
-b) Innovative, clever, and organized
+m) Innovative, clever, and organized
-c) Polished, efficient, and commented
+m) Polished, efficient, and commented
-d) Intuitive, well-maintained, and universal

 ?
 What is the importance of code being readable?

-A) It makes it easier for others to use and understand the code.
+C) It makes it easier for others to use and understand the code.
+C) It makes it easier for others to understand what the code is doing.
-b) It makes it more innovative and clever.
+o) It makes it more innovative and clever.
-c) It makes it more efficient and organized.
+o) It makes it more efficient and organized.
-d) It makes it more polished and consistent.
+m) It makes it more polished and consistent.
+m) It makes it more appealing to others.

 ?
 What should a README file include?